nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `view progress` command displays some summary statistics of the degree progress to the user as follows:
 - Percentage of total MCs completed thus far.
-- Number of MCs completed out of total MCs required to compete the CS degree.
+- Number of meaningful (details of meaningful will be under [Generation of Progression Data](#generation-of-degree-progression-data)) MCs completed out of total MCs required to compete the CS degree.
 - Current CAP.
 - Percentage of MCs completed for each degree requirement, displayed in a doughnut chart.

+The `view progress` command also displays more details on the (`CliScreen`) of the GUI to the user as follows:
+- Current CAP.
+- Number of MCs completed for each degree requirement.
+- Number of MCs in total for planned modules.
+- Number of meaningful MCs

 The `view modules` command displays all modules that have been added to the app by the user thus far.
 The modules displayed are categorised by year/semester by default.
 The criteria of categorisation can be changed via the `sort` command (described **below**).
 The following details of each module is displayed:
 - Module code
 - Modular credits
 - Year/semester
 - Grade (if applicable)
-- Tags (degree requirements)
+- Tags (degree requirements, if tagged)

 #### How it is implemented
 **View degree progress:**
 The following are noteworthy classes involved in the handling of `view progress` command:
-- `ViewCommand` which handles the parsing of the command.
+- `ViewCommand` which handles the execution of the command.
-- `ViewProgressCommand` which handles the command execution.
+- `ViewCommandParser` which handles the parsing of the command.
 - `ProgressSection` which displays the current degree progress on the GUI.
+- `DegreeProgressionData` which calculates the relevant details based on the module list.
+- `DegreeProgressionException` which denotes calculation exception.

 **View modules:**
 The following are noteworthy classes involved in the handling of `view modules` command:
-- `ViewCommand` which handles the parsing of the command.
+- `ViewCommand` which handles the parsing and execution of the command.
-- `ViewModulesCommand` which handles the command execution.
+- `ViewCommandParser` which handles the parsing of the command.
 - `ModuleListSection` which displays all the modules on the GUI.

 The implementation details are described in further details below.